Xanderyeng/sturdy-docker/readme.md

 * Ubuntu 18.04 or 20.04 from Microsoft Store within Windows 10 Home ( Version: 2004 )

 ## Getting Started
 Before you begin, I would like to point out one of the file that gets used often, and that file is <code>custom.yml</code> and when you docker up for the first time, it will then duplicate <code>default.yml</code> to <code>custom.yml</code> inside of the global folder and it will use that to generate any sites you want.
 By default, the only site that gets create is the dashboard and sandbox.
-You can manually copy the default.yml and copy to the .global folder and rename to custom.yml and start your process of creating your sites. up.
 <pre>
 sites:
   sandbox: